|Families with pets or young children, active couples

 When superstitious people see a black cat, they assume they’re doomed to years of bad luck.
-When Bombay owners set their eyes on a beautifully black Bombay, they revel in how fortunate they are to own one!
+When Bombay owners set their eyes on their beautifully black cat, they revel in how fortunate they are to own one!

-During your search for a Bombay cat breeder, keep an eye out for these telltale signs of a kitten mill.
-They can include:
+During your search for a Bombay cat breeder, keep an eye out for these telltale signs of a kitten mill:

 What’s the Price of Bombay Kittens?